civicinfo/votebymail/california.md

 #### Absentee/Mail-in eligibility
-A mail ballot will be sent to all voters for the 2020 election.
+A mail ballot will be sent to all registered voters for the 2020 election.

 #### How to return absentee/mail-in ballot